mousepawmedia/devdocs/source/setup_linux/first_steps.rst

 Alternative Office Suites
 -----------------------------

-While we use LibreOffice for all of our document work at MousePaw Games, there are two other office suites available that might be useful to you personally.
+While we use LibreOffice for all of our document work at MousePaw Media, there are two other office suites available that might be useful to you personally.

 Calligra